demisto/content-docs/docs/tutorial-setup-dev.md

 **Note**: You don't need to be a a Python expert (I'm not!) to write a good integration, although some intermediate level knowledge is preferred.

 It is also recommended to have both Python 2 and Python 3 installed on your system: for that purpose, please download and install **[pyenv](https://github.com/pyenv/pyenv)**.
-It allows to easily manage multiple versions of Python on your system and have them coexist.
-If you don't use `pyenv` you might have problems when creating a `virtualenv` that contains both Python 2 and Python 3 under MacOS.
+It allows to easily manage multiple versions of Python on your system.
+Without `pyenv`, under MacOS, you might have problems when creating a `virtualenv` that contains both Python 2 and Python 3.

 ### GitHub